sadeq220/docs/js/NextJs.md

 > A special page.js file is used to make route segments publicly accessible.
 > A layout file to show UI that is shared across multiple routes.

+In Contrary to Pages router, random files are not accessible in the app directory tree.
 `layout.js`:
 > A layout is UI that is shared between multiple routes.
 > On navigation, layouts preserve state, remain interactive, and do not re-render.